 The first consideration was the content of the moving images.
 We tried to include that material which was most intellectually and academically interesting.
-This is a subjective matter, but includes that material which portrayed events and processes which were most representative, most revealing, most unusual, and illuminated the other still images and texts in the most significant way.
+This is a subjective matter, our criteria being that material which portrayed events and processes which were most representative, most revealing, most unusual, and illuminated the other still images and texts in the most significant way should be included.
 The visual images which were unusual included those which were only preserved in this medium, for instance the eating of dried rats, or a shared joke between anthropologist and Naga.
 We concentrated on subjects where movement and action were important, for instance dance, games, postures and gestures, rituals, agricultural labour.
 If long and repeated sequences of film on the same subject were present, we selected only one or two sequences.

 The second set of principles was concerned with form.
 Taking into account the interest of the content, we rejected badly filmed sequences, that is to say the few sequences which were out of focus, badly composed, unsteady, from too great a distance and so on.
 We rejected film that was damaged, the colour fading, or otherwise unsatisfactory, unless it was particularly interesting.
 We preferred close-up shots of detail in most cases to the wider shots of a more static kind, which could be preserved with one or two selected stills.
 Close-ups are more effective on the intimate television screen.

 In considering the selection for the videodisc, there was one set of factors which gave us a considerable advantage over the person who is undertaking normal editing down from raw film.
 These are connected to the absolute precise controllability of this new medium.
 With normal film, one is constrained to save and knit together reasonably long sequences, five seconds at least, and often three times that length, just to capture the run up to something important happening, for instance an immobile man before he starts to run up to do a jump.
-Again, the action itself, if it is to be appreciated by the viewer and happens rapidly, may need to be shown at some length, or from several different angles.
+Action itself, if it is to be appreciated by the viewer and happens rapidly, may need to be shown at some length, or from several different angles.
 In other words, a great deal of redundancy has to be built in to normal editing, since the viewer will only see the images flashing past once.
 With videodisc the user becomes the editor, master of the medium.
-One effect of this is that one is not constrained in selecting shots for inclusion on the disc by the usual film conventions, such as keeping the stage line or matching shots expanded again at the viewing stage.
+One effect of this is that one is not constrained in selecting shots for inclusion on the disc by the usual film conventions, such as keeping the stage line or matching shots.

-There is a sense in which film that has been shrunk or contracted in the editing process can be
+Another important principle is that with videodisc, there is a sense in which film that has been shrunk or contracted in the editing process can be expanded again at the viewing stage.
+It is as if it had been dehydrated.
 This is because it is possible to treat each frame in a precise way.
 One can take just one shot of a view, or non-moving group of people, and hold it as an establishing shot for a number of seconds; if necessary one can easily go back to the start of the sequence and play through in slow motion to explain in detail what is happening, and so on.
 In other words, instead of merely cutting a long set of moving sequences into shorter pieces and sticking them in a precise order, one is creating a set of images, some of them still frames, some of them sequences of still frames taken every few seconds, some of them moving sequences.